henrikmotzkus/nodeapp/README.md

-# Azure Container Instances Hello World
+# Henrik Demo Node App with Docker

 This sample is a very simple NodeJS application used to demonstrate [Azure Container Instances](https://azure.microsoft.com/services/container-instances/).